Anthropic’s Transparency Hub

 Select a model to see a summary that provides quick access to essential information about Claude models, condensing key details about the models' capabilities, safety evaluations, and deployment safeguards.
 We've distilled comprehensive technical assessments into accessible highlights to provide clear understanding of how the models function, what they can do, and how we're addressing potential risks.

-Benchmarked CapabilitiesSee our Claude Sonnet 4.6 system card’s Section 2 on capabilities
+Benchmarked CapabilitiesSee our Claude Opus 5 system card’s Section 8 on capabilities.

 Acceptable UsesSee our Usage Policy

-Access SurfacesClaude Sonnet 4.6 can be accessed through:
+Access SurfacesClaude Opus 5 can be accessed through:

 • Claude.ai